Academic Skills Building

 Reading and Study Strategies Resources

-The Harvard Course in Reading and Study Strategies offered by the Bureau of Study Counsel (BSC), focuses on reading comprehension and speed-reading skills.
+The Harvard Course in Reading and Study Strategies offered by the Bureau of Study Counsel (BSC), focuses on reading comprehension skills and strategies.
 The course meets for two weeks every semester (fall, spring, and summer) for one hour a day (Monday to Friday).
-Ordinarily, you can choose an early morning (8 to 9 am) or late afternoon (4 to 5 pm) session.
 The fee is $150 (discounted rate of $75 for admitted HES degree candidates and Premedical Program participants).
 Please visit the BSC website for more information and schedule, or call (617) 495-2581.